Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Introduction and sketch of the results

 The rest of the paper is organized as follows.
-The end of Introduction specifies our notations.
-Sec.~\ref{sec_first_observation} considers any quantum theory (either axiomatic or of a deeper origin) for which the quantum superposition principle holds at least on the scales probed by our experiments.
-The section demonstrates that then any current quantum state typically starts branches in which the current observables subsequently evolve by many various time-dependent Hamiltonians.
-We answer why we see our world evolving by an unchanged Hamiltonian in later sections.
+The last part~\ref{subsec_notations} of this Introduction specifies the notations. \Sct{sec_first_observation} considers an arbitrary quantum theory where the superposition principle applies absolutely to the evolution, at least, on the scales presently accessible to experiments.
+The section proves that its any quantum state develops physically real paths of the subsequent evolution by any conceivable, generally time- and space-dependent dynamical laws.
+This raises the question of why the dynamics of our world does not vary randomly in time and space.

-Sec.~\ref{sec_structure} describes how an evolving wave function with connection to probability emerges naturally as a continuous set of fitting functions for the distribution of properties in the generic static collection of almost arbitrary objects.

-Secs.~\ref{sec_evolution}-\ref{sec_why_the} show in detail that some emergent systems of Sec.~\ref{sec_structure} objectively exist.
-Namely, they are clearly and objectively identifiable: there are no infinitesimally modified emergent systems with which the considered emergent systems could blend.
-These emergent systems correspond to specific states of quantum fields with gauge-invariant and diffeomorphism-invariant evolution and inflationary initial conditions.